pyvideo/richard/docs/install.rst

    If you have thoughts on better instructions, let me know.

-Richard requires a bunch of stuff to run.
+richard requires a bunch of stuff to run.
 I'm going to talk about this stuff in two groups:

 1. stuff that you should install with your package manager